grafana/k6-docs/src/data/markdown/translated-guides/en/05 Test Types/01 Smoke Testing.md

 ## Considerations

+When you prepare a smoke test, consider the following:

+- **Each time you create or update a script, run a smoke test**

-* Because smoke tests verify test scripts, try to run one every time you create or update a script. .
-Avoid putting untested scripts in any other test type.
+  Because smoke tests verify test scripts, try to run one every time you create or update a script.
+Avoid running other test types with untest scripts.

-* Run Smoke tests your scripts before you proceed to any other load test type.
+- **Keep throughput small and duration short**

-* Configure your test script to be executed by a small number of VUs (from 2 to 5) with few iterations (3 to 10) or brief durations (30 to 60 seconds).
+  Configure your test script to be executed by a small number of VUs (from 2 to 5) with few iterations (3 to 10) or brief durations (30 to 60 seconds).

 ## Smoke testing in k6